Hawaii Water Quality at a Glance

 93K AFFECTED

-Red Hill jet fuel leak 2021
+Red Hill jet fuel contamination, legal action ongoing

 FILTRATION